apitrace/apitrace/docs/INSTALL.markdown

 # Android #

 Android is no longer supported.
-See https://goo.gl/yQEXFd for the reason why.
+See https://git.io/vH2gW for more information.
-If you need Android support, your best bet is to try an old release (search for android branch upstream.)

 # Windows #